Thursday, 21 August 2025

 Chernabog (aka Czernobog) is originally some sort of evil god from Slavic mythology, albeit this claim is contested within the experts.
 Will Disney dare to dedicate a ride to this entity?
 Probably not, but he is part of the official Disney Villains list and receives his very own merchandising.

-Ironically, some of this villains reflect values quote different from Disney's values.
-We have Gaston, a macho man who harasses women; Governor Ratcliffe, a british colonialist who loves gold and hates native Americans; and Dr. Facilier, whose crime is being an African-American antagonist in a post-George Floyd world.
+Ironically, some of this villains reflect values quite different from Disney's values.
+We have Gaston, a macho man who harasses women; Governor Ratcliffe, a british colonialist who loves gold and hates native Americans; and Dr. Facilier, whose crime is being an African-American antagonist in an "anti-racist" world.

 Thursday, 24 April 2025